 - Moisture improvement and retention.
 Crimson and white clovers, winter wheat, rye, and rapeseed.

 - Reducing compaction of the soil.
 Turnips, radishes, canola, and sunflowers.

 - Weed cover and short-term cropping.
 Oats and red clover or quick-growers like buckwheat.

 - Residue cycling.
 The brassicas are best for this, e.g. radishes, turnips, rapeseed, and mustards.
 Most brassicas are winter-killed, providing nitrogen-rich residue.
 Tender plants like buckwheat will rot down.
 They are then absorbed into the soil speedily but others like carbon-producing sorghum take longer.

 - Long-period cropping.
 Mixes of small cereal grains like barley or rye with nitrogen-fixing legumes such as vetch, clovers, or cowpeas.

 This method practiced on a small scale need not be daunting.
-Start with something like buckwheat.
+After getting your seeds, start with something like buckwheat.
 Easily sown and fast-growing, buckwheat thrives well in moist and cool conditions.

 The use of cover crops has a central place in agriculture.
 Sown in rotation throughout the year, these crops are grown to repair and/or enrich soils.
 They do so by improving the structure and imparting nitrogen, carbon, and other nutrients.